 The Rosary is a prayer the devil hates.
 Pray the Rosary!

 Shorter prayers are also important.
-By learning certain “ejaculatory prayers,” we can offer a quick response when we feel tempted during the day.
+By learning certain “ejaculatory prayers” (also known as arrow prayers because they are shot off to God in a moment’s need), we can offer a quick response when we feel tempted during the day.

-An ejaculatory prayer is a secret and sudden lifting up of the soul’s desires to God during any emergency that may occur.
+An arrow prayer is a secret and sudden lifting up of the soul’s desires to God during any emergency that may occur or at any moment.
 One may engage in this prayer by a simple thought directed to heaven.
-The devil would like us to not use this method of prayer.
-He knows the power that these prayers have because they reveal the faith of the one praying.
+The devil hates arrow prayers because he knows the power that these prayers have and the faith they reveal in the one praying them.

-The following are a few ejaculatory prayers to remember:
+The following are a few arrow prayers to remember:

 - Jesus, Mary, Joseph, be my Salvation.